Kamou Malo

-Kamou Malo (born 1963) is a Burkinabé former footballer who is currently manager of Burkina Faso.
+Kamou Malo (born 1963) is a Burkinabé football manager and former player who has managed the Burkina Faso national team.

 Biography

 Kamou Malo is a police officer by profession.
 While working in Ouagadougou Malo, he rose to the rank of police captain and at the same time coached the police football team.
 He got the opportunity to go to Germany to start training as a coach and give up his career as an official.

 Playing career

 During his playing career, Malo played for Ouagadougou-based clubs US Ouagadougou and Étoile Filante.

 Managerial career

 In 2010, after managing Majestic, Malo was appointed manager of RC Kadiogo.
 After a three-year period, Malo joined AS SONABEL.
 In 2015, Malo returned to Kadiogo.
-During his second spell at the club, Malo helped Kadiogo to win two Burkinabé Premier League's, in 2016 and 2017.
+During his second spell at the club, Malo helped Kadiogo to win two Burkinabé Premier Leagues, in 2016 and 2017.
 In 2018, Malo joined USFA, finishing second in the league.

 In July 2019, Malo was appointed manager of Burkina Faso.
 In the role of head coach of Burkina Faso he take the fourth place in 2021 Africa Cup of Nations but the Burkina Faso Football Federation decided not to renew the contract which expired in February 2022.